ZDATE_LARGE_TIME_DIFF

 SELECT TO_CHAR (SYSDATE, 'YYYYMMDDHH24MISS') FROM DUAL;

-the internal time of the Oracle shadow processes, which executed the statement.
+The statement above is in this case executed by an Oracle shadow process on the database server.
+The result is the internal time of the Oracle shadow processes, which executed the statement.
 The shadow process is forked by the Oracle TNS listener for connection requests.
 It inherits the environment of the listener, therefore it also inherits the time zone environment variable.

 One special case is when several databases which are physically located in various time zones are being operated on the same database server:

 If several databases in various time zones are being run on the same data base server, then a separate listener with the respective, correct TZ environment variable must be started for each database.
+Solution

 The TZ environment variable must also be set correctly in the environment of the user who starts the Oracle TNS listener.